slarios/hello-world/README.md

 # hello-world
 My place where store ideas, resources and share and discuss things with others.
-Is impórtant to have a record of changes.
+Is important to have a record of changes.
+Estaba un acento en important. lo quite,.